jashasweejena/100_Days_of_ML_Code/log.md

 **Thoughts:** I am tired of telling that I'm tired.
 Firstly, I figured that I must learn to walk before I run, so I'm starting to ignite my hidden interest in math to help me propel forward.
 Calculus still intrigues me and will continue to do so for the rest of my life, but I gotta get around it.
 And I will.

 **Link to work:** None

+### Day 8: July 13, 2018

+  * 8:00PM IST - Completed Day 8

+**Today's Progress**: Watched Siraj Raval's Episode 2 of The Math Of Intelligence and learnt a bit about support vector machines.

+**Thoughts:** I am not tired today!
+I was just actively lazy and procrastinative.
+I learnt that I must learn about math properly first before getting down to code.
+I'm doing that

+**Link to work:** None